A Unique Set of Skills and qualifications

 Karolyn Hooper is a Co-founder, Instructor, and the Executive Director for Horsemanship for Heroes.
 K retired from the U.S. Army after twenty-three years of service, including multiple combat tours in Iraq and Afghanistan.
 She is certified by the Professional Association of Therapeutic Horsemanship, International (PATH, Intl) as a Therapeutic Riding Instructor (CTRI) and as an Equine Specialist in Mental Health and Learning (ESMHL).
 A life-long learner, K is an Assistant Faculty Instructor in the Equine Studies Department of Post University.

-Co-Founder/President of the Board
+Founder/President of the Board

 Scott Hooper